- Press Center

 NOVATEK has in place an occupational health and safety management system which is part of a wider management system and ensures risk management based on the key principle of prioritizing prevention over incident containment and response.

 The Company is engaged in exploration, production, processing and sales of natural gas and liquid hydrocarbons, which implies setting up complex technological processes for operating fire and explosion hazardous facilities.
 Operation of fire and explosion hazardous facilities requires that work and services at hazardous production facilities be performed in strict compliance with industrial safety laws.

 To prevent accidents and incidents, and ensure accident containment and response at Class 1 and 2 hazardous production facilities, a unified industrial safety management system and industrial safety declaration were developed providing estimates and specifying activities for:

-In 2017, NOVATEK ran programs of integrated and targeted audits of controlled entities for compliance with occupational health, industrial, fire and environmental safety requirements by NOVATEK’s committee.
-In the reporting year, the Company conducted integrated audits of four (4) entities, and targeted audits of eight (8) subsidiaries.
+In 2018, NOVATEK ran programs of integrated and targeted audits of controlled entities for compliance with occupational health, industrial, fire and environmental safety requirements by NOVATEK’s committee.
+In the reporting year, the Company conducted integrated audits of four (4) Company entities, and targeted audits of eight (8) entities.
 Based on their findings, relevant reports were produced, and remedial measures were developed.

-The Company’s subsidiaries actively use their right to receive a 20% refund of mandatory social insurance payment that are duly transferred to the Social Insurance Fund of the Russian Federation to cover occupational accidents and diseases.
-In 2017, such refunds across all subsidiaries totaled over RR 16 mln.
+The Company actively exercises its right to receive a 20% refund of mandatory social insurance payment that are duly transferred to the Social Insurance Fund of the Russian Federation to cover occupational accidents and diseases.
 These funds are mainly used to finance procurement of protective clothing and workplace certifications.